How to Grill New York Strip Steaks

 Make a fist and press the spot.
 It will feel firm and snap back quickly, offering only a minimum of give, as does meat cooked to medium.

 He concludes with, “No need for further comparison.
-Cook your steak any more and it will be a lost cause.”
+Cook your steak any more, and it will be a lost cause.”

-New York Strip Steak with Jalapeno Butter
+New York Strip Steak with Jalapeño Butter

-What to Serve with New York Strip Steak:
+What to Serve With New York Strip Steak

-New York Strip Steak with Jalapeno Butter
+New York Strip Steak with Jalapeno Butter on plate with vegetable kebabs.

-Other Grilled Steak Recipes:
+More Grilled Steak Recipes

 Pin this now to find it later